bungearnss/flutter_amazon_clone_with_node_js/README.md

 # amazon_clone_with_node_js

-An Amazon clone app using Flutter SDK with server side using node.js
+An Amazon clone app using Flutter SDK with server side using node.js with MongoDB

 ## How to create MongoDB
 1. Go to MongoDB homepage (https://www.mongodb.com)